Who spoke at Equinix's Women in Tech charity event?

 This event is a charity not for profit luncheon where donations go to The Smith Family’s Girls at the Centre program.

-The panel discussed their personal experiences in overcoming barriers to women in the technology industry and discussed important issues females are facing at work.
+Panelists discussed their experiences in overcoming barriers to women in the technology industry and issues females are facing at work.

 ABC News reporter and journalist Kathryn Robinson led the discussion.
 The panel included Natasha Leist (Zscaler), Angela Fox (Dell Technologies), Gillian Russel (Cochlear) and Dana Spasenoska (Oracle).
 Pictured L to R: Kathryn Robinson, Natasha Leist, Angela Fox, Gillian Russel and Dana Spasenoska.